For Psychology Students

 Licensing Psychologists assures only those with the appropriate academic preparation and experience are providing treatment to patients.
 Through licensure of Psychologists both patient and Psychologist gain a level of safety and confidence.

-Capella has psychology program options in General Psychology, Clinical Counseling, Industrial/Organizational Psychology, Educational Psychology, Sport Psychology, and more.
-Capella also offers a COAMFTE-accredited master's degree in Marriage and Family Counseling/Therapy and four CACREP-accredited online graduate programs in counseling with the option to specialize in Mental Health Counseling, Marriage and Family Counseling/Therapy, Addiction Studies, or School Counseling.
+Capella University has psychology program options in General Psychology, Clinical Counseling, Industrial/Organizational Psychology, Educational Psychology, Sport Psychology, and more.
+Capella also offers a COAMFTE-accredited master's degree in Marriage and Family Counseling/Therapy and four CACREP-accredited online graduate programs in counseling, including MS in Mental Health Counseling, MS in Marriage and Family Counseling/Therapy, MS in School Counseling and PhD in Counselor Education and Supervision.
 Click here to contact Capella University and learn more about their programs.